-To help patients address this issue, Daniel Y. Maman, MD and Stafford R. Broumand, MD offer brachioplasty here at 740 Park Plastic Surgery.
+To help patients address this issue, Stafford R. Broumand, MD offers brachioplasty here at 740 Park Plastic Surgery.
 Commonly referred to as arm lift surgery, this procedure is designed to remove redundant skin and fat from the upper arm while tightening the remaining skin for a smoother, more toned appearance.
-Utilizing the cosmetic field’s most innovative techniques, our board certified plastic surgeons can help you achieve the contour you desire for your arms with limited scarring and natural-looking results.
+Utilizing the cosmetic field’s most innovative techniques, our board-certified plastic surgeon can help you achieve the contour you desire for your arms with limited scarring and natural-looking results.

 What Can Arm Lift Surgery Do for Me?

 Based on your individual needs and goals, brachioplasty may be able to help:

 - Eliminate loose, sagging skin of the upper arms